prakashlab/codex-analysis-pipeline/README.md

   - `__init__.py`: this is the CUDA-accelerated fstack code.
   - Python code in the pipeline/ directory can import fstack with `from fstack_cu import fstack_cu` or `from fstack_cu import fstack_cu_images`
 - `fstacker.py`: perform a focus stack using local (provide path) or remote (using GCSFS) images.
 This code assumes the existence of an `index.csv` file in the source directory containing cycle names.

+### generate training data

+- `random_image_segments.py`: pick a channel and get a random selection of images from that channel across all cycles.
+This is useful for generating training data if you have to train your own cellpose model.

 ### segmentation